 Let’s begin by addressing the elephant in the room — the price of the AirPods Max.
 If you want to pick up a pair of Apple’s high-tech over-ear headphones, you’ll need to shell out $550.
 If you’re going to utilize the AirPods Max with non-Bluetooth audio devices, you’ll also need to spend an extra $35 to obtain Apple’s Lightning to 3.5mm Audio Cable.

-In comparison, you can, with its most advanced feature set including spatial audio support, for $179, or save money with the AirPods 2 at $129, which still includes a wireless charging case and other benefits.
+In comparison, you can pick up Apple’s AirPods 3, with its most advanced feature set including spatial audio support, for $179, or save money with the AirPods 2 at $129, which still includes a wireless charging case and other benefits.
 It’s not hard to see the significant price difference between the two options, and we believe that price alone will determine purchasing decisions for many users.
 If you’re looking for the best bang for your buck, we’re going to stick with the well-established AirPods, especially with the latest smart upgrades that the AirPods 3 have received.

 Apple’s AirPod earbuds feature a slim white design paired with a small charging case of the same color.
 AirPods cannot adjust to different users’ ears when it comes to fit, and while Apple attempted to create a one-design-fits-all solution, some users have reported issues with the earbuds staying in their ears.
 We recommend heading to a local Apple Store, if possible, to try a pair of AirPods and get a better feel for their fit.
 However, for those who just so happen to have perfect AirPods-sized ears, the experience can be quite pleasant — you may even forget that you are wearing them.